Strongly even-cycle decomposable graphs: Signed graphs

 \section{Signed graphs}

 A \emph{signed graph} is a pair $(G, \Sigma)$ consisting of a graph $G$ together with a \emph{signature} $\Sigma \subseteq E(G)$.
 The edges in $\Sigma$ are \emph{odd} and the other edges are \emph{even}.
-We extend this terminology and define a cycle (or path) to be \emph{even} or \emph{odd} according as it contains even or odd number of \emph{odd} edges.
-To avoid confusion, we will always use the term \emph{even-length cycle} (respectively, \emph{even-length path}) if we need to refer to a cycle (respectively, path) with even number of edges.
-Odd-length paths and cycles are defined accordingly.
+We extend this terminology and define a cycle (or path) to be \emph{even} or \emph{odd} according as it contains an even or odd number of odd edges.
+To avoid confusion, we will always use the term \emph{even-length cycle} if we need to refer to a cycle with an even number of edges.
 For a graph $G$, a subset of $E(G)$ is called a \emph{signing} of $E(G)$; a signing $\Sigma$ of $E(G)$ induces a signed graph $(G,\Sigma)$.

 A signed graph $(G, \Sigma)$ is \emph{even-cycle decomposable}, if $E(G)$ can be partitioned into even cycles.
 The relationship between even-cycle decompositions of signed graphs and graphs is as follows.
 Let $G$ be a graph and let $H$ be a subdivision of $G$ with $\abs{E(H)}$ even.
-Consider the signed graph $\mathcal{G}_H:=(G, \Sigma)$, where $e \in \Sigma$ if and only if the subdivided edge in $H$ corresponding to $e$ has odd length.
+Consider the signed graph $\mathcal{G}_H:=(G, \Sigma)$, where $e \in \Sigma$ if and only if the subdivided path in $H$ corresponding to $e$ has an odd number of edges.
 Observe that $H$ is even-cycle decomposable if and only if $\mathcal{G}_H$ is even-cycle decomposable.
 Thus, we have the following equivalent definition of strongly even-cycle decomposable graphs.

 \begin{DEFN} A graph $G$ is strongly even-cycle decomposable if and only if for each signing $\Sigma$ of $E(G)$ with $\abs{\Sigma}$ even, the signed graph $(G, \Sigma)$ is even-cycle decomposable. \end{DEFN}